j0hn-G4lt/huntressCTF-2025/Day 01/Cover Your Bases.md

 ---

-> [!example] Prompt
+**Prompt**

-> These numbers look familiar... but how could they be represented as text?
+These numbers look familiar... but how could they be represented as text?

 ```
 089 111 117 032 099 114 097 099 107 101 100 032 105 116 033 032 084 104 097 116 032 119 097 115 032